 - Cat and dog overpopulation

-- Yowling, fighting, and screaming gone!
+- Yowling, fighting, and screaming gone or reduced.

 - Aggressive behavior reduced, especially on the males’ part.